CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Conf.Remedy.Ti=Remedies

-Conf.Remedy.sec=Breach of this Section 18 may cause substantial harm for which monetary damages are an insufficient remedy.
+Conf.Remedy.sec=Breach of this Section {Conf.Xnum} may cause substantial harm for which monetary damages are an insufficient remedy.
 Upon a breach of this Section, the discloser is entitled to seek appropriate equitable relief, including an injunction, in addition to other remedies.

 Conf.Remedy.=[G/Z/Base]